sx-aurora-dev/tensorflow/README_ve.md

 (tmp)% ./bazel-bin/tensorflow/tools/pip_package/build_pip_package --project_name tensorflow_ve .
 ```

-You can see tensorflow package in current direcotry.
+You can see a tensorflow package in current direcotry.

 Build keras.